Cross Icon

 An example of how WeGuide uses implementation intentions

-Prevent bad data
+Prevent bad mobile data collection

 Paper-based studies limit you in the things you can track or collect.
-How do you capture how much activity somebody did, what they ate or where they travelled?
-With a mobile app for Android and/or iOS (Apple) application you can use functions that are included in every smartphone, such as the camera, recording, step tracking, GPS location and more, to create better studies.
+How do you capture how much activity somebody did, what they ate, or where they travelled?
+With a mobile app for Android and/or iOS (Apple) application, you can use functions that are included in every smartphone, such as the camera, recording, step tracking, GPS location, and more, to create better studies.
 With our planned integration with Apple HealthKit and Google Fit, you will even be able to collect vital health metrics such as heart rates and blood pressure.

-Use tools like the Apple Watch to collect data such as Steps, Blood pressure or even ECG data
+Use tools like the Apple Watch to collect data such as Steps, Blood pressure or even ECG data.

 No more paper piling up